Two-Wheeler Insurance

 Legal Penalties

-Driving without valid bike insurance is an offence under the Motor Vehicles Act 1988 and is punishable by a fine of up to ₹2,000 by the magistrate with 3 months imprisonment if caught.
-A fine for repeated offences can be more than just the specified fine, with severe legal consequences.
+Driving without valid bike insurance is illegal under the Motor Vehicles Act 1988 and can lead to a fine of up to ₹2,000 or up to three months in jail.
+Repeat offences may result in severe legal consequences.

-With no renewal to your insurance policy within 90 days of expiry, you lose your No Claim Bonus (NCB).
-NCB can amount to 50% of your bike insurance value; it is a discount that lessens your premium costs.
-Without NCB, your bike insurance costs would increase for the next policy.
+You lose your NCB.
+It can amount to 50% of your bike insurance value; it's a discount that lessens your premium costs.
+Without it, your bike insurance costs would increase for the next policy.

 Financial Liability for Accidents